Clifton station (Staten Island Railway): History

 This station was originally known as Vanderbilt's Landing and opened on April 23, 1860 with the opening of the Staten Island Railway, and was the northern terminal for the line.
 The line extended from Vanderbilt's Landing to Eltingville.
 The station was also once known as Vanderbilt Avenue.
 It also included a ferry port with ferries to Stapleton, Tompkinsville, and South Ferry in Manhattan.
 The port was replaced by Saint George Terminal on March 7, 1886, which was also the day before Clifton became the northern terminus of the South Beach Branch, a status it maintained until 1953.

-In 2019, the MTA announced that this station would become ADA-accessible as part of the agency's 2020–2024 Capital Program.
+In 2019, the Metropolitan Transportation Authority announced that this station would become ADA-accessible as part of the agency's 2020–2024 Capital Program.
+The accessibility project was to be funded by congestion pricing in New York City, but it was postponed in June 2024 after the implementation of congestion pricing was delayed.

 Station layout

 Clifton station is located at Norwood Avenue and Bay Street on the main line.
 It is located on an embankment with side platforms and beige canopies.

 The SIR's Clifton Yard is next to the northbound track, with yard leads and signals north of Clifton station.
 South of the station are the remains of the South Beach Branch turnout and a dismantled bridge.
 To the south, a spur on a pair of I-beams on concrete pillars is the location of an old coal, concrete, and lumber business.
 South of this station, the SIR main line turns southwest to Tottenville, and no longer runs along the harbor front.

-Due to the wide space from trains caused by the platform's curvature, the last car for St. George-bound trains do not open here.
+Due to the wide space from trains caused by the platform's curvature, certain doors on St. George-bound trains do not open here.
+On the 75 ft R44s, the last car will not open its doors.
+On the 60 ft R211s, the first three cars open entirely, while the fourth car only has the front three doors open, and the last car does not open at all.